feyroozecode/feyroozecode/README.md

 ## Continuous Learning
 - Exploring Software Architectures, AI,NLP, Machine Learning, and UX Design to stay at the forefront of technology.

-🔭 **Currently**, I'm engaged in Freelancing, focusing on Mobile app development including Flutter/Dart, Android Jetpack Compose, Swift/iOS, as well as Backend and Frontend using technologies like Node.js, Vue.js, Nuxt.js, C#, .Net, and more.
+🔭 **Currently**, I'm engaged in Freelancing, focusing on Mobile app development including Flutter/Dart, Android Jetpack Compose, Swift/iOS

 🌱 **I'm actively learning** AI, NLP, Python, Rust and other cutting-edge technologies.

-👯 **I'm open to collaborate** on projects involving Mobile apps, AI, Web development with technologies such as Flutter, Ai , NLP, and Web  Backend development.
+👯 **I'm open to collaborate** on projects involving Mobile apps, AI, Web development with technologies such as Flutter, Pythonn, IA , NLP, and Web  Backend development.

 💬 **Feel free to ask me** about Mobile app development, technical inquiries, or anything else you're curious about.
 📫 **You can reach me** at: